 God wants to use His called and chosen vessels to comfort others in their need.

-That we may be able to comfort them, which are in any trouble.”
-1 Cor.1:4.
+That we may be able to comfort them, which are in any trouble.
+1 Corinthians 1:4.
+And when we go through our own fiery crucible, like Job..

 we too need comfort.